GoogleCloudPlatform/professional-services/README.md

 * [Anthos Service Mesh Multi-Cluster](examples/anthos-service-mesh-multicluster) - Solution to federate two private GKE clusters using Anthos Service Mesh.
+* [Anthos CICD with Gitlab](examples/anthos-cicd-with-gitlab) - A step-by-step guide to create an example CI/CD solution using anthos and gitlab.
 * [Audio Content Profiling](examples/ml-audio-content-profiling) - A tool that builds a pipeline to scale the process of moderating audio files for inappropriate content using machine learning APIs.
 * [BigQuery Audit Log Dashboard](examples/bigquery-audit-log) - Solution to help audit BigQuery usage using Data Studio for visualization and a sample SQL script to query the back-end data source consisting of audit logs.
 * [BigQuery Automated Email Exports](examples/bq-email-exports) - Serverless solution to automate the sending of BigQuery export results via email on a scheduled interval.
 The email will contain a link to a signed or unsigned URL, allowing the recipient to view query results as a JSON, CSV, or Avro file.